Enter55/Enter55/README.md

 - 👋 I'm a passionate software developer who enjoys connecting with others and learning collaboratively.
 My main focus is on backend development, though I also have experience with frontend technologies..
 - 👀 I'm particularly interested in software architecture, backend systems, and web development—both client-side and server-side.
-- 🌱 I'm deepening my skills in C#, Java, and Angular, and always open to exploring new technologies and frameworks.
-- 💞️ I’m looking to collaborate on ...
 - 📫 Feel free to reach out to me here on GitHub for networking.

 <!---